fuzzylabs/vertex-edge/README.md

 edge model template hello-world
 ```

-n.b. when you run `edge init`, you will be prompted for a name for a cloud storage bucket.
+n.b. when you run `edge init`, you will be prompted for a cloud storage bucket name.
+This bucket is used for tracking your project state, storing trained models, and storing versioned data.
 Remember that bucket names need to be globally-unique on GCP.

 ## Train and deploy